One fire. One cauldron. And suddenly, cooking regains something essential.

 Outdoors, paper gets damaged.
 Humidity, wind, handling, stains, and field conditions make classic media impractical.

-A wooden card, on the other hand, can be held, slipped into a pocket or bag, passed on, kept.
+A wooden card, on the contrary, can be handled, slipped into a pocket or bag, passed on, kept.

 It becomes an object.